Eat Your Water

 Sliced and diced tomatoes also serve as an excellent intake of water.
 They have a 94% drinking Water content and their explosion of flavor make them an irresistible feed.
 But why stop at that at its solid form?
 Tomatoes make a mean soup, but if soup sounds unappealing in the summer-time slurp up some yummy, easy-made tomato smoothies.

 Summer in Pakistan would be incomplete without its national fruit.
 One cup of this delicious, juicy, mouth-watering fruit is equivalent to about half a glass of water.
 Don’t feel like getting messy cutting up some mangos?
 No problem!
 Take a stroll down the street to the nearest shop and pick up a mango juice or request bhai sahab for a mango lassi.

 Bell peppers of all shades make a fun, colorful snack to quench some of your thirst.
 They have a water content of about 92%.
 If you don’t enjoy eating them by themselves, almost all home-cooked desi meals have some form of pepper in them.
 If you decide to eat peppers with a home-cooked meal, go healthy and ask your mother or khansama to go easy on the saalan and heavy on the peppers!

 These tiny fruits are quick and easy to pack on the go.
 They have an 80% water content so you’ll need to consume more of this fruit to get some form of hydration.
 If you eat one full cup of cherries (with the seed), you’ll have about half a cup of hydration.

 Hydration is extremely important every day of the year and even more so when environmental factors cause body water loss to exceed the norm.
 Water foods hydrate and energize and can be incorporated in any meal.
 Well, what are you waiting for?
-Start eating your water!
+Start eating your drinking Water!